StackStorm/st2docs/docs/source/reference/packs.rst

 Pushing a Pack to the Community
 -------------------------------

 So, now you forged this uber-awesome pack in |st2|, what's next?
 Do you want to share your awesome pack and knowledge with the community?
-For this purpose we have created the `StackStorm community repo <https://github.com/StackStorm/st2contrib>`__ where you can share and pull other content packs.
+For this purpose we have created the `StackStorm Exchange <https://exchange.stackstorm.org>`__ where you can share and pull other content packs.
 Submit a pull request!
 Here are the steps:

-1. Fork the |st2| community repository (st2contrib) on Github
+1. Fork the `exchange-incubator <https://github.com/StackStorm-Exchange/exchange-incubator>`__ repository on Github.

-  * Go to https://github.com/StackStorm/st2contrib and click "Fork" button on the right
+  * Go to https://github.com/StackStorm-Exchange/exchange-incubator and click "Fork" button on the right

 2. Clone your fork

 .. code-block:: bash

-   git clone https://github.com/<your username>/st2contrib.git
+   git clone https://github.com/<your username>/exchange-incubator.git

 3. Create a branch for your changes

 .. code-block:: bash

-    cd st2contrib
+    cd exchange-incubator
     git checkout -b my_uber_new_pack

 4. Put your pack in the repo

 .. code-block:: bash

-   cp -R ~/uber_new_pack ./packs/
+   cp -R ~/uber_new_pack .

 5. Create a local commit and push to remote repo

 .. code-block:: bash

-   git add packs/uber_new_pack
+   git add uber_new_pack
    git commit -m "Awesomeness!!!" git push origin my_uber_new_pack

 6. Create pull request

-  * Go to `StackStorm repo <https://github.com/StackStorm/st2contrib>`__.
+  * Go to `exchange-incubator <https://github.com/StackStorm-Exchange/exchange-incubator>`__.
 You will see a yellow banner with a button ``Compare & Pull request``.
 Click the button.
   * Fill in details describing the pack.
 Click the ``Create pull request`` button.
-  * Github will notify us of a new pull request (PR) and we shall review the code, make sure everything looks pristine and merge it in to make your pack publicly available via st2contrib.
+  * Github will notify us of a new pull request (PR) and we shall review the code, make sure everything looks pristine and merge it in to make your pack publicly available via StackStorm Exchange.

 .. hint:: If you are new to git/GitHub, `here <https://try.github.io/levels/1/challenges/1>`__ is an excellent interactive learning resource.